-Treatment of plagiocephaly requires two things:
+Treatment of plagiocephaly required two things to happen.

-Timing of treatment appears to be important- resolving tissue strains just prior to a growth phase seems to allow the body to re-establish tissue balance in the distorted area.
+Timing of treatment appears to be important.
+Resolving tissue strains just prior to a growth phase seems to allow the body to re-establish tissue balance in the distorted area.
 Conversely, with untreated strains, the compensations made throughout the body make treatment more difficult.

-This can be done by trying to get the infant to engage their neck muscles symmetrically, usually by encouraging as much “tummy time” as possible.
+- Encouraging as much “tummy time” as possible.
 Often these babies will strongly dislike this position, so alterations such as propping their chest and forearms up on a pillow, or laying on a parent’s chest, may make this more achievable.

-Another technique that is often helpful is to remember that babies will often like to turn their head towards a door when placed in their bassinet or cot.
+- Babies will often like to turn their head towards a door when placed in their bassinet or cot.
 Placing them at a different end of their bed may mean that they turn their head away from their ‘preferred side’ in an attempt to do this.

-When plagiocephaly is the cause of your child’s problem, their head will have a basic ‘parallelogram’ shape when viewed from above, i.e. the changes will be roughly symmetrical.
+When plagiocephaly is the cause of your child’s problem, their head will have a basic ‘parallelogram’ shape when viewed from above.
+I.e. the changes will be roughly symmetrical.
 Their nose will appear straight, although the cheek on the affected side may seem fuller than the other, and their head circumference will continue to increase as they grow.